Michael-Bell/PLC_App/Readme.md

 How to Run Server
 ----
-1. Install and run "Redis Server"
+1. Install Docker and docker-compose
-2. Run `rq worker high normal low default` to launch background worker for main tasks
-3. Run `rq worker orders` to launch background worker for Order processing
-4. Run App.py
+2. Run `docker-compose up`

 Environment Settings